pamasol/GNU-Octave-Examples/README.md

 GNU Octave code snippets that we ([pamasol.com](https://www.pamasol.com/)) mainly use to establish, visualize and explain electrical engineering stuff that we face from time to time.

-> [GNU Octave](https://www.gnu.org/software/octave/) is a high-level interpreted language, primarily intended for numerical computations.
+[GNU Octave](https://www.gnu.org/software/octave/) is a high-level interpreted language, primarily intended for numerical computations.
 Octave is comparable to [MATLAB](https://www.mathworks.com/products/matlab.html) regarding basic functions and script syntax.
 Most MATLAB scripts run  in GNU Octave as well.
 However, MATLAB is not open source software whereas Octave is.

+> GNU Octave is mostly compatible with MATLAB.
+However, Octave's parser allows some (often very useful) syntax that MATLAB's does not.
+Nevertheless please create scripts that work on [both systems](https://en.wikibooks.org/wiki/MATLAB_Programming/Differences_between_Octave_and_MATLAB).

 ## Installation on Windows 10 64-bit operating systems